 May 2, 2017

-Categories: Research, Foster Programs
+Categories: Foster Programs, Research

 Can you place medium and large dogs with behavioral problems in foster homes and see their behavior improve?
 Can those dogs eventually be adopted into permanent homes?
 And can all of that be done safely?
 Those were the objectives of a 22-month long study conducted by Fairfax County Animal Shelter in Virginia.
 The result?
 A big yes, it can be done.